 Democratizing online ticket sales and challenging the leading platforms.

-We are passionate about digital products.
 To the point that, apart from doing projects for our clients, we keep on developing our ideas.
 We do it mostly to learn all the aspects of the product life cycle - coming up with a business model, design, building the software around it, launching it to the market, promoting it and growing sales.

 With the lessons learned from projects like PRIME EST (you can read the case study here) or TicketClub, we can already advise our startup and corporate clients at the earliest stage of planning a product development.